MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-bookmarks.md

 ## Types of bookmarks
 There are two types of bookmarks: *personal* and *report*.
 Report bookmarks are added to reports by report *designers*.
 When the designers share their reports with colleagues, the bookmarks travel with the report.
 Everyone who can open and view that report can also see and use the report bookmarks.
 Personal bookmarks can be created by anyone who can open a report, they don't even require edit permissions.
-However, if you create personal bookmarks and share your report, the personal bookmarks do not travel with the report.
+However, if you create personal bookmarks and share your report, the personal bookmarks don't travel with the report.
 Personal bookmarks are for your use only.
 However, if you want to share your personal bookmarks, this article provides some tips and tricks to do so.

 ![Show dropdowns for both types of bookmarks.](media/end-user-bookmarks/power-bi-both-bookmark.png)

 This article explains how to create and use *personal* bookmarks.
 It also explains how to interact with *report* bookmarks that have been created by others and shared with you.
 Viewing shared content requires either a Power BI Pro or a Premium Per User license.
 [Which license do I have?](end-user-license.md)

-If you will be designing reports and creating report bookmarks for others to use, see [Create report bookmarks](../create-reports/desktop-bookmarks.md).
+If you'll be designing reports and creating report bookmarks for others to use, see [Create report bookmarks](../create-reports/desktop-bookmarks.md).